Indian shares end lower as IT stocks and Reliance drag

 Billionaire Mukesh Ambani-owned conglomerate Reliance closed 0.7% lower, clocking its fifth consecutive day of losses.

-The Nifty Pharma index ended up 1.27%, for only its fourth session of gains in eleven.
+The Nifty Pharma index (.NIPHARM) ended up 1.27%, for only its fourth session of gains in eleven.

-Hospital chain operator Krishna Institute of Medical Sciences and milk distributor Dodla Dairy saw strong market debuts, gaining 20.8% and 42.5%, respectively.
+Hospital chain operator Krishna Institute of Medical Sciences (KRII.NS) and milk distributor Dodla Dairy (DODL.NS) saw strong market debuts, gaining 20.8% and 42.5%, respectively.

 Our Standards: The Thomson Reuters Trust Principles.